goncalo-oliveira/channels-parcel/README.md

 }
 ```

-This isn't enough...
+This isn't enough though...
 Because the handling of the messages is done by our pipeline and by our handler, we need to tell the observer when we receive messages.
 For this example, we'll do it on our `MyMessageHandler` handler.

 ```csharp
 public class MyMessageHandler : ChannelHandler<IEnumerable<Message>>